Amin-MAG/My-Notes/English b8314443f554456e926acda65cc14571/Technical 1e5c09b5a5864b1eac593ef77f460bba.md

 - To opt for: Fewer students are opting for math classes.
 - Humongous
 - Mature: mature fruit, a mature scheme, a person of mature age, Wine matures slowly.
 Military service matured him.
+- Maturity: Beth shows a maturity way beyond her 16 years.
+The tree will reach only 5 feet at maturity.
+He reached maturity.
 - The cement does not adhere well to the glass.
 - To cope: She is ill and cannot cope with household chores.
 - Exclusive: we have the exclusive right to distribute this product. these bears live exclusively on fish. exclusive interest in sports. an exclusive club that does not admit Blacks and Jews. an exclusive agent.